whysokara/Spotify/README.md

 # React Hacker

 A simple React starter that's perfect for messing around.
-Comes with React Bootstrap, Babel, Emotion CSS in JS, ESlint, and Prettier.
+Comes with Babel, Emotion CSS in JS, ESlint, and Prettier.

 # Use